Table of Contents

-Used oil is defined as any oil that has its origin in crude oil or petroleum that has physical or chemical impurities as contaminants from its use.
+Used oil is defined as any oil originating in crude oil or petroleum with physical or chemical impurities as contaminants from its use.

 The United States produces over 2 Billion gallons of used oil annually.
 This oil has considerable value as a heating fuel and for reblending into lube oil after recycling.

 Used oil has mineral-based origins, as in crude oil or synthetic oil.
 Used engine oil, transformer oil, turbine lube oil, etc., are examples of used oil.

 On the other hand, Waste oil is an oil with organic origin such as WVO (Waste Vegetable Oil), Used Cooking Oil, yellow grease, etc.

 Used oil reclamation is a thriving industry that collects and purifies used oil in large quantities.
 These industries use different types of separation techniques that are listed below in the methods section.

 The commercial reclamation of used oil has multiple benefits from a commercial and environmental perspective.
 Some of these benefits are listed below.

 Used oil discarded in landfills is a significant source of environmental pollution.
 It contaminates groundwater and soil.
 Recovery of used oil prevents this pollution.